distantspectators/DiSpecs/README.md

 # DiSpecs
-Distant Spectators: Distant Reading for periodicals of the Enlightenment Read more about DiSPecs: http://gams.uni-graz.at/dispecs
+Distant Spectators: Distant Reading for periodicals of the Enlightenment
+<br/>Read more about DiSpecs: http://gams.uni-graz.at/dispecs